Research Group for Palliative Care

 - Clinical Nurse Specialist Grethe Skorpen Iversen

 Medical students and physicians with limited research projects are linked to the group.

 - European Palliative Care Research Centre (PRC) at the Cancer Clinic, Oslo University Hospital and Department of Clinical Medicine, University of Oslo

 - Research Group for Gastrointestinal Surgery, Stavanger University Hospital

-- International Association for the Study of Pain Special Interest Group (SIG) on Cancer Pain og IASP SIG on Systematic Reviews
+- International Association for the Study of Pain (IASP) Special Interest Group (SIG) on Cancer Pain

-- International Collaborative for Best Care for the Dying Person, based at the Marie Curie Palliative Care Institute, University of Liverpool
+- International Collaborative for Best Care for the Dying Person, with Secretariat at the University of Liverpool

 iLIVE: Live well, die well.
 A research program to support living until the end.